LyokoAPI/LyokoAPIDoc/docs/index.md

 LyokoAPI (LAPI) is a project that aims to connect Applications with a Code Lyoko theme to each other, primarily in the form of Plugins.

-Currently, the target language is C#, but we're happy to host other languages in the future.
+Currently, the target language is C# (Framework 3.5 for Unity compatibility).<br>
+Do contact us if you want to make an API in another language, we'd love to contribute!

 ## Contents